Skip to content

 static abbreviateNumber: (value, options) => string;

 Abbreviates a number by adding a suffix based on its magnitude.
+The function supports numbers up to 1 decillion (1e33) and uses the following suffixes:

 Parameters